erikdubois/Aureola/README.md

 # Aureola - Asura

-A conky first seen from the hand of Jesse Avalos attempted my needs and wishes.
+A conky first seen from the hand of Jesse Avalos and changed to my needs and wishes.

 ![Screenshots](http://i.imgur.com/LEq7GwJ.png)